madsolar8582/blog/content/post/2018-07-01-the-single-sign-on-enigma.md

 ## The Proposals and Requests

-There are other solutions to this usability problem that aren't possible yet as they require new API from Apple.
+There are other solutions to this usability problem that aren't possible yet as they require new/modified APIs from Apple.
 These are a few of the ones that I have suggested:

 ### Access Prompt Enhanced